mapillary/mapillary-js/doc/docs/intro/start.md

 ### API Reference

-This documentation section is useful when you want to learn more details about a particular MapillaryJS API.
-For example, the [Viewer class API reference](/api/modules/viewer) can provide you with details on how to filter the navigation edges, listen to mouse events, etc.
+The [API reference](/api) is useful when you want to learn more details about a particular MapillaryJS API.

 ### Examples

-This [examples section](/examples) gives you a deep dive into the details of using the MapillaryJS APIs through live code examples.
+The [examples section](/examples) gives you a deep dive into the details of using the MapillaryJS APIs through code examples.

 ## Essentials